-Breet Steenbarger has written an interesting book about trading psychology and also have a blog.
-According to him overconfidence is the worst trait a trader can have.
+According to him, overconfidence is the worst trait a trader can have.
 Here is an excerpt from his blog:

 Studies in behavioral finance find that about 3/4 of all traders rate their prowess as “above average”, despite the obvious reality that only half of us are better than the other half.
 This overconfidence, moreover, affects actual trading performance.
 Research by Terence Odean and colleagues finds that overconfidence affects frequency of trading, which in turn contributes to poor trading results.
 In one study of online traders, the group of traders favored high beta (volatile) small cap companies and tended to not diversify their portfolios.
 Their actual trading results slightly beat the small cap index, but after trading costs were factored in, they significantly underperformed the index.
 The most frequent traders were the ones who underperformed the index by the greatest margin…….One of my favorite studies of overconfidence came from the London Business School.
 Traders were shown price patterns and asked to figure out the market’s next direction and indicate their confidence in their prediction.
 The price patterns were generated entirely randomly.
 The traders with the highest confidence in their predictions traded the most frequently and incurred the greatest losses.

 Steenbarger’s argument is a strong case for having a mechanical trading system.
-Certainly this applies for those who tend to be extroverts and/or impulsive.
+Certainly, this applies to those who tend to be extroverts and/or impulsive.